HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 extensive oligo libraries.
 By using EffiDict, the OligoDatabase can handle high-throughput operations and complex queries more effectively, ensuring that even as the database grows, performance remains consistent and resource usage stays manageable.

-The database attribute ``OligoDatabase.database`` stores the oligos sequences for a given set of regions with additional information for each oligo in a dictionary structure:
+The database attribute ``OligoDatabase.database`` stores the oligos sequences for a given set of regions with additional information for each oligo in a dictionary-like structure:

 ..  code-block:: python